 - some rooms are a little dated

-- not a convenient base for adventure day trips
+- not a convenient base for day trips

 Rancho Naturalista Review

-Unparalleled bird-watching within a 160-acre private nature reserve with more than 400 recorded species, plus first-class food, and comfortable cabins and rooms are the reasons bird-watchers and nature lovers from all over the world stay here.
-The ranch is a birder's paradise, with such sought-after hummingbirds as the snowcap and black-crested coquette.
-During high season, two resident bird guides are on hand to help you find the birds.
+Unparalleled bird-watching within a 160-acre private nature reserve with more than 400 recorded species, plus first-class food, and comfortable lodging are the reasons nature lovers from all over the world stay here.
+During high season, two resident bird guides are on hand to help you find sought-after hummingbirds such as the snowcap and black-crested coquette, and more.
 Even if you are not a birder, the trails are excellent for hiking, and there's horseback riding up into the surrounding mountains.
 The two-story lodge is upscale modern, with rustic touches, as are the comfortable, separate cabins.
-Gourmet-quality meals are served family-style in the indoor and outdoor dining rooms, both of which have beautiful views of the Turrialba Valley and volcano.
+Gourmet-quality meals (included) are served family-style in the indoor and outdoor dining rooms, both of which have beautiful views of the Turrialba Valley and volcano.
 Birding guides cost extra: $60 per group (up to five people) for morning excursions, $50 for afternoons.

 - Address: 20 km (12 miles) southeast of Turrialba, 1½ km (1 mile) south of Tuís, then up a rough road, Turrialba, 30502